- Originally written: October 11, 2017

 - Your article URLs will normally include your name, making your personal brand more visible in search.
 This obviously builds over time.

 - The content of your articles is indexed by search engines, so your content can be found well beyond LinkedIn, and long after you publish.
 Articles I wrote back in 2015 and 2016 still get regular search traffic every day.

 - The links you make in your articles gain positive SEO for the sites you link to.
 You can of course link to your own web resources.
 You even get to choose the anchor text that links through to your website, which still counts for something.
 Even articles that have few readers have a use in adding to search visibility.
-See one example illustrated below where my article is on page 1 of a Google search with 285 million results.
+One of my articles was on page 1 of a Google search with 285 million results.

 - People can comment on, share and like your articles, so you can make connections with a new audience.
-You may have a small audience to start with, but don't be discouraged - you are building credibility and an audience with very article that goes out.
+You may have a small audience to start with, but don't be discouraged - you are building credibility and an audience with every article that goes out, especially if you go down the newsletter route.
 You are more likely to grow your LinkedIn followers by publishing articles regularly.

 - You can see summary analytics and statistics for every article to show you what audience you are reaching, and which topics are of greatest interest across (and beyond) your network of connections.
 This feature used to be extremely useful as it was very granular, and I could like shares and comments from individuals, and view the profiles of people who had interacted, all from one stats screen.
 But LinkedIn, in its infinite wisdom, has removed that functionality.

 - Over time, your volume of work will help to position you as an authority on a particular subject in your LinkedIn network, and beyond.
 And regular publishing can be used to keep fresh content appearing at the top of your profile, to help you grow as an active and engaged authority.